MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/00-introduction.md

 ms.date: 02/19/2021
 ms.custom: chnoring
 ms.reviewer: sewhee
-description: This is the introduction to the tutorial series PowerBytes, learn to conquer your problems, one PowerByte at a time.
+description: This is the introduction to the tutorial series PowerBytes.
+Learn to conquer your problems, one PowerByte at a time.
 ---

 # Introduction